 Jute: Jute fabrics are good insulators of heat and provides UV protection.
 They have low thermal conduction and do not degrade upon exposure to the sunlight.
 The fabric is inherently cool and prevents skin irritations.

 Linen: Linen is extracted from the step of flax plants.
 It is stronger than cotton but very soft in touch.
 It possesses natural antibacterial and antifungal properties, thus preventing rashes and skin allergies.
 Moreover, the pores allow the skin to breathe and do not trap sweats, thus keeping the skin dry and cool in hot summers.

 Silk: Silk fabrics are natural anti-allergens and inhospitable to mites thus prevents from skin irritation.
 The texture discourages the growth of bacteria and keeps the skin free from rashes and irritation in summers.

-Banana Fiber: Banana fibers are obtained from the white truck of the banana trees.
+Banana Fibre: Banana fibres are obtained from the white trunk of the banana trees.
 They are biodegradable in nature and absorb moisture well.
-The outermost layer of the stock is used to produce mats and carpets whereas the inner layer yields softer fabrics for clothing.
+The outermost layer of the stock is used to produce mats and carpets whereas, the inner layer yields softer fabrics for clothing.

 Fur: This fabric is made up of animal hair, mostly mammals, particularly those with extensive body hair coverage that is generally soft and thick.
 The animal fur consists of three layers, short down hairs, the long guard hairs, and the medium awn hairs.
 The hair traps air and insulates against cold in the winters.